USS Dolphin (PG-24): World War I

+In March 1917 President Woodrow Wilson started arming US merchant ships in response to attacks by the Central Powers.
+First to be armed was the cargo ship Aztec, on which two 5-inch guns were installed.
+A lieutenant and 11 ratings were detached from Dolphin at Washington Navy Yard and transferred to crew Aztec's guns.

-Sailing from Washington, D.C. on 2 April 1917 to take possession of the recently purchased Virgin Islands, Dolphin received word four days later that war had been declared between the U.S. and Germany.
+Sailing from Washington, D.C., on 2 April 1917 to take possession of the recently purchased United States Virgin Islands, Dolphin received word four days later that war had been declared between the U.S. and Germany.

 The next day, she arrived at St. Thomas and the squadron commander assumed office as Governor of the Virgin Islands on 9 April.
-Dolphin carried the Governor and his staff to the islands of St. Croix and St. John to hoist the American flag with proper ceremony.
+Dolphin carried the Governor and his staff to the islands of Saint Croix and St. John to hoist the American flag with proper ceremony.
 On 26 April, she began a search for the steamer Nordskar, flying Danish colors, but suspected of aiding enemy operations.
 She found her at St. Lucia on 5 May and since her registry showed irregularities, Dolphin kept her in custody until departing for Key West, Florida on 28 June, when she turned her charge over to British authorities.
 Dolphin continued to patrol in the Caribbean Sea until arriving at Washington on 6 September.

 Assigned as flagship for the American Patrol Detachment on 17 September 1917, Dolphin was based at Key West, and operated in the Gulf of Mexico and the Caribbean Sea to protect merchant shipping until the end of the war.

 During World War I, this Dolphin was one of three U.S. Navy vessels in commission or considered for service of this name, and should not be confused with Dolphin (SP-318), a fishing vessel the U.S. Navy considered for service as a patrol vessel in 1917 but apparently never acquired from her owners, or with Dolphin (SP-874), a patrol vessel in commission during 1918.

-Post-World War I
+After World War I

 Dolphin remained in the Caribbean until her departure for New York City on 25 June 1920.
 After an overhaul at Boston, Massachusetts, she sailed on 16 October as flagship of the Special Service Squadron and joined the gunboat Des Moines in representing the United States at the celebration of the 400th anniversary of the discovery of the Straits of Magellan.
 Dolphin returned to Balboa in the Panama Canal Zone, and was based there for target practice, for hydrographic experiments, and to obtain political information, visiting various neighboring countries to promote friendly relations.
 On 16 September 1921, she was at Puerto Barrios, Guatemala, to attend the observance of the anniversary of Guatemalan independence.

 Dolphin arrived at the Boston Navy Yard on 14 October 1921.
 She was decommissioned on 8 December 1921, after 36 years of service, and sold to Mexico on 25 February 1922.
 She served in Mexico with the name Plan de Guadalupe until stricken in 1924.
 She was scrapped circa 1927.